openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-universal-gesture-bind.md

 IgnoreInternal
 ```

 **Function:** Blocks gestures from child components, including system-built-in gestures on child components.
 For example, when a child component is a List component, its built-in swipe gesture will also be blocked.
-If the parent and child components have overlapping areas, only the overlapping part will be blocked.
+If there is partial overlap between parent and child components, only the overlapping area will be blocked.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full

-**Initial Version:** 21
+**Since:** 21

 #### Normal